Exam Content Outline

 1. Assist clients with food selection based on written diet order

-a. review dietary requirements of client
+a. review dietary requirements and importance of adhering to diet orders

 b. determine client’s knowledge and needs